Skip to main content

 INVISIBLE BIODIVERSITY

-But beside the cute and cuddly mammals we all know and love, there is also so much biodiversity we don’t even know about and bacteria in soil is one of them.
+Beside the cute and cuddly mammals we all know and love, there is also so much biodiversity we don’t even know about such as bacteria in soil.
 It’s estimated that in 1 gram of soil there are between 6400-38000 species.
 Now, if soil is eroded, it can take up to 1000yrs to reproduce 2-3cm of soil.
 With 33% of the Earth’s soil already degraded and an estimate that this could be as high as 90% by 2050, caring for our soil, is of vital importance.
 We are also losing our bacterial diversity within our stomach and even facing extinctions of gut bacteria which are causing all sorts of health ailments such as obesity, exema, IBS, leaky gut syndrome, anxiety and depression.

 WHAT CAN YOU DO TO HELP?

-Although there are many conservations actions we can take to support biodiversity, becoming aware of the plight of biodiversity on our planet can be really overwhelming, especially as the problems seem so large.
-Yet supporting nature can be as simple as building awareness, respect and awe.
+Although there are many conservations actions we can take to support biodiversity, becoming aware of the plight of biodiversity on our planet is the first step to supporting biodiversity.
+Supporting nature can be as simple as building awareness, respect and awe.
 Building a better personal relationship to nature is a simple thing you can do right now, no matter where you live.
 As Rumi, a 13th Century poet said,

 “Yesterday I was so clever, so I wanted to change the world.
 Today I am wise, so I am changing myself.”